gPanel Blog: Google Workspace Admin Insights

 As employees join, leave, or shift roles, your organization’s Google Drive can quickly become a graveyard of unmanaged data.
 This digital clutter isn't just a matter of organization — it poses real risks to your storage limits, compliance posture, and data security.

-Dormant vs. Orphaned Files
+Dormant & Orphaned Files

 For Google Workspace admins, two specific types of files are the primary enemies: Dormant Files and Orphaned Files.

-While the native Google Admin Console is powerful, it often lacks the fine-grained reporting and bulk action capabilities needed for a full domain cleanup.
+While the native Google Admin console is powerful, it often lacks the fine-grained reporting and bulk action capabilities needed for a full domain cleanup.
 This is where gPanel by Promevo becomes an essential tool for the modern IT admin.

 Phase 1: Identifying & Handling Dormant Files